Damdev-95/skill2mastery/week_four/s3_static_website.md

 # Step 1: Create an S3 Bucket

+# When using a custom domain name, the name of the bucket should be same as the custom domain

 * Go to the AWS S3 Console.
 * Click "Create bucket".
-* Bucket name: Must be globally unique, e.g., my-website-bucket.
+* Bucket name: Must be globally unique, e.g. payments.scontinum.com
 * Region: Choose your preferred AWS region.
 * Uncheck: “Block all public access”
 * Click Create Bucket.